 Staff from the Ministry of Health work their way through the growing queue of mothers and children, measuring the children’s weight, height and arm circumference before recording the measurements onto small squares of paper.
 The children vary in age, with the youngest in the crowd appearing to be no more than three months old.
 Some children seem content to calmly watch the process, while others cry when they’re taken out of their mother’s arms, contributing to the orchestra of noise that echoes through the clinic’s hallways.

-This was the scene that greeted Daniel Joh and Angus Hucknall, two researchers from Duke University who had traveled from the U.S. two days earlier, making the journey across the Atlantic to complete the next stage of their research––conducting a field test for a diagnostic device that would rapidly test for biomarkers of malnutrition.
+This was the scene that greeted Daniel Joh and Angus Hucknall, two researchers from Duke University who had travelled from the U.S. two days earlier, making the journey across the Atlantic to complete the next stage of their research––conducting a field test for a diagnostic device that would rapidly test for biomarkers of malnutrition.

 “You guys ready to get set up?” asked Trenton Dailey-Chwalibóg, a Research Project Manager and Ph.D. student from the French non-governmental organisation Action Against Hunger/Action Contre la Faim (ACF).
 For two years, ACF has partnered with Liberian health authorities and Duke University to investigate the clinical significance of the current diagnostic criteria of malnutrition in hospitals like Redemption.
 Through his role at ACF, Dailey-Chwalibóg had helped the Duke team coordinate their field test, and was now acting as their unofficial guide to Monrovia.